 Women and girls across the Pacific are disproportionally affected by climate change and natural disasters.
 They are systematically kept away from preparedness and response processes, reflected in the low level of women’s representation in decision making.

-Our work in the Solomon Islands, fiji, Vanuatu & Samoa
+Our work in Fiji, Palau, Samoa, Solomon Islands, Tonga and Vanuatu

 WPHF is supporting the development of an innovative and sustainable model of engaging women’s civil society organizations and mainstreaming gender into humanitarian response throughout the Pacific.

 WPHF is proud to support the following women’s organizations across the Pacific:

 - Oxfam Solomon Islands on a project that is mainstreaming gender into humanitarian response.

 - Samoa Red Cross on a project working to increase participation of women in emergency response planning at the community level, institutionalize gender analysis into Samoa red cross staff, volunteers and planning, and to ensure long term capacity into Samoa red cross society that will last beyond project funding.

 - Save the children Vanuatu (with CARE Vanuatu) on a project to support other CSOs to strengthen their understanding of gender and protection, as well as their capacity to develop proposals on gender and protection through a mentoring scheme.
 The project will also train female disaster committee members at the local and provincial levels on gender and protection.

 - Medical Services Pacific (MSP) on a project to increase protection for women and girls, action human rights provisions, enable women’s participation and agency, improve health, social services and security and better enable the prosecution of sexual offenders in Fiji and Solomon Islands.

 The Solomon Islands experienced a period of violent open conflict and ethnic tensions between 1998-2003, which left over 200 dead and displaced more than 20,000 people.